Big Sky Villas Health Impact Assessment

 Learn how public health and a local housing developer worked together to improve community health.

 Understanding Zika virus

-If you're traveling this spring, learn more about preventing the Zika virus.
+If you're traveling, learn more about preventing the Zika virus.

 Apply for a free or reduced cost breast or cervical cancer screening.

 The Montana Immunization Program is offering parents or guardians the opportunity to enter their teens age 11-17 into a drawing for a $50 Amazon Gift Card.
 To be eligible, teens must receive 1 Tdap, 1 MCV4 and 1HPV on or before December 2, 2016.
 To enter, go to: MT TeenVax Challenge

 Bozeman Health is conducting focus groups for the Nutrition and Physical Activity Coalition to learn more about the knowledge, barriers and incentives for families to eat healthy and exercise.
 Eligible participants will receive $100 for your time.
 To apply, go to: Health Study Application.

 Hebgen Lake Toxic Algal Bloom

 The Gallatin City-County Health Department (GCCHD) was notified Wednesday by Northwestern Energy that routine monitoring of Hebgen Lake has confirmed the presence of a toxic algal bloom in the lake.
 The algal bloom is occurring along the north shore of the lake and may appear as green or turquoise colored scum on the surface of the lake.
 Death of domestic animals has been attributed to ingestion of water during toxic algal blooms at Hebgen Lake in the past.